Magn3to/Principals/README.md

 ## Principal 1: Purpose of collection of personal information

-- This principal is for a lawful purpose of collecting personal information connected with an agency E.g Email, phone, emergency contact.
+- This principal is for a lawful purpose of collecting personal information connected with an agency E.g Email, phone, emergency contact, address.
 The goal for is collecting and use minimal data of the individuals information.
 This is data minimalisation.

 ## Why is it important to collect the individuals personal information?